 I graduated in 1996 and grew up in the housing projects across the street.
 Cardozo had a lot of problems back then but now the area is gentrified and the school has been renovated.
 There is a new principal and new programs.
 I wish we had that.
 I am happy for the new students.
 It's such a beautiful school.

 Cardozo Education Campus is a public high school in Washington.
-The principal of Cardozo Education Campus is Tanya Roane and can be contacted at firstname.lastname@example.org.
-537 students go to Cardozo Education Campus and identify as Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
-25% of the Cardozo Education Campus students have "limited English proficiency."
+The principal of Cardozo Education Campus is Tanya Roane, whose e-mail is email@example.com.
+537 children attend Cardozo Education Campus and identify primarily as Black, non-Hispanic; Hispanic; and Asian/Pacific Islander.
+25% of the Cardozo Education Campus students are "limited in English proficiency."
 53% of the 537 students here are paying reduced lunch prices.
-The ratio of students to teachers at Cardozo Education Campus is 11:1.
+The student to teacher ratio at Cardozo Education Campus is 11:1.
 Booker T. Washington PCS is one of the nearest high schools.

 - Computer arts